zakski/accrete-starform-stargen/docs/notes/branches & forks & stubs/pre-github/burdick - accrete.md

   - On Linux (WSL2): Fails using gcc.
 - Runs:
   - N/A

+#### Compile/Run Status With Modification
+- Compiles:
+  - On Mac: ???, written in C.
+  - On Windows: Fails using gradle/Visualcpp.
+  - On Linux (WSL2): Passes using gcc.
+- Runs:
+  - On Linux (WSL2): Runs successfully.

 ### [Accrete](http://seegras.discordia.ch/Roleplay/Traveller/Software/Accrete.tgz)
 - Resource Name: 1999 - Peter Keel - Accrete